-An incurable disease that affects 1 in 10 women, approximately 176 million women worldwide.
-A disease which varies from woman to woman, can invade ANYWHERE in the body (including the brain, heart, and lungs), has no agreed-upon cause, and is typically treated with surgery and pain pills.
+An incurable disease that affects 1 in 10 people born with a uterus, approximately 176 million worldwide.
+A disease which varies from person to person, can invade ANYWHERE in the body (including the brain, heart, and lungs), has no agreed-upon cause, and is typically treated with surgery and pain pills.
 Hopefully one day there will be a cure.
 There needs to be.
 This disease isn’t going anywhere and is only going to get worse.

-I’m grateful for Jim.
+I’m grateful for my husband.
 His patience and understanding during this journey, the lifestyle changes, and his desire to learn about this disease with me.
 For my family for being there when I need them.
-For my friends, EndoSisters, strangers for their shoulders and endless support.
+For my friends, EndoWarriors, strangers for their shoulders and endless support.
 You guys are amazing.
 And there’s no way I could have made it without you.
 Thank you.

 What a wild ride it’s been.